gold3fluoride/gold3fluoride.github.io/index.md

 My academic path spans doctoral and postdoctoral research, teaching, and technical mentoring.
 I have contributed to peer-reviewed journals, qualified the GATE exam multiple times, and participated in national and international workshops.
 I am working on high-performance scientific computing, including the parallelization of simulations using Python MPI.

 Creativity has always played a role in my work—from designing logos to building academic websites and contributing to science outreach.
-This page offers a glimpse; the full story brings together research, teaching, design, and discovery
+This page offers a glimpse; the full story brings together research, teaching, design, and discovery.

 ## Research Interests